Car Door Won’t Open From Inside Or Outside? Here’s The Fix

 Car Door Lock

 Most modern cars have a security system called a deadlock.
 Deadlocks ensure that your car doors can neither open from the inside nor outside.
-The reason for such a safety precaution is to prevent third parties from gaining access to your car.
+The reason for such a security measure is to prevent third parties from gaining access to your vehicle.

-However, this system is very dangerous when children or other people are still in the car, as they can’t exit it in an emergency.
+However, this system is extremely dangerous when children or other people are still in the car, as they can’t exit it in an emergency.

 Often double-tapping your key’s lock icon will enable a deadlock.
 Your car’s alarm should activate at the same time.
 If someone moves inside the vehicle, it’ll go off.

-Make sure to read up on how your deadlock works in your owner’s manual.
-If you need to, there is also a way to disable this function.
+Please make sure to familiarize yourself with how your deadlock operates in your owner’s manual.
+If necessary, there is also a procedure to deactivate this feature.

-On hot summer days, ensure the window is open whenever you lock the car.
+On sweltering summer days, ensure the window is open whenever you lock the car.
 Never leave anyone inside!
-It will be fatal.
+It will be deadly.

 Again, if you’re stuck inside with closed windows, safely smash one.
 This is an extreme measure, but it might save your (or someone else’s) life.